jg-rp/liquid/docs/index.md

 result = another_template.render(**data)
 ```

-Unless you happen to have a relative folder called `templates` with a file called `index.html` within it, we would expect a `TemplateNotFoundError` to be raised when running the example above.
+Unless you happen to have a relative folder called `templates` with a file called `index.html` within it, we would expect a `TemplateNotFound` to be raised when running the example above.

 ## What's next?